 Let’s begin with this helpful video that explains how images help communicate our messages

-Photo Direction and Cropping
+Photo and Video Direction and Cropping

 I challenge you to refrain from using stock photography in its original form.
 Unless you have hired a photographer and personally directed the photoshoot, I would suggest carefully analyzing your photographs to see how they can be cropped to best fit your needs.